fncbook/fnc/matlab/chapter6.md

 ```
 ::::{admonition} About the code
 :class: dropdown
-Lines 22-23 define the function $\mathbf{g}$ and call `levenberg` to find the new solution value, using an Euler half-step as its starting value.
+Lines 32--34 define the function $\mathbf{g}$.
+This is sent to `levenberg` in line~27 to find the new solution value, using an Euler half-step as its starting value.
 A robust code would have to intercept the case where `levenberg` fails to converge, but we have ignored this issue for the sake of brevity.
 ::::
 ``````